 Healthcare in Australia – Health, Safety, and Travel Insurance Advice for Australia

 High hygiene standards, modern hospitals, and qualified medical professionals make Australia a relatively worry-free destination for tourists, young expatriates, and retirees alike.
 From privately run clinics to the public hospital system funded by the Australian government, healthcare in Australia is excellent.
 Australia offers Medicare to help cover health-care costs for residents, expatriates, and visitors from certain countries with which Australia has a reciprocal health-care agreement.
-These countries include: New Zealand, the UK, the Netherlands, Sweden, Finland, Italy, Malta and Ireland.
+These countries include New Zealand, the UK, the Netherlands, Sweden, Finland, Italy, Malta, and Ireland.
 If you are not from one of these countries, nor will your current coverage extend to your time abroad, a quality travel insurance plan is highly recommended during your stay in Australia.
 When choosing your plan, however, read the fine print and try to match insurance coverage with your travel plans and coverage needs.
 If you are scuba diving the Great Barrier Reef, for example, make sure appropriate adventure sports insurance is included.

 Clinics and Hospitals in Australia

 Like most countries, you will be expected to pay for your doctors visit in Australia at the time of consultation.
 If your insurance company does not make payments directly to the health service provider, get an itemized receipt and the hospital’s contact information to send in for reimbursement.
 You can search for doctors under “Medical Practitioners” in the yellow pages, and most large towns and cities have 24-hour clinics.
 If you need emergency assistance by an ambulance, the police, or the fire department, dial 000 from any private or public phone for no charge.
 For non-urgent crimes, call 133 444 to reach the police’s non-emergency line.

 Top Ten Hospitals in Australia